Flash-welding

 Cast iron (which cannot be forged) is reported as never having been successfully flash welded in production.

-High quality joints can be obtained consistently by Flash welding, especially with automatic equipment including feedback controls in real time.
+High quality joints can be obtained consistently by Flash welding, especially with automatic equipment that includes feedback controls in real time.

 This reliability permits to qualify Flash welding for highly demanding applications as found in aerospace for solid and tubular sections.